Europe's Strongest Man

 Europe's Strongest Man is an annual strength athletics competition which began in 1980.
 The event is held in various locations throughout Europe, and features exclusively European strongman competitors.
 Mariusz Pudzianowski holds the record for most wins with six titles.
-Hafþór Júlíus Björnsson holds five wins, while Geoff Capes, Riku Kiri and Žydrūnas Savickas share three wins each.
+Hafþór Júlíus Björnsson holds five titles, while Geoff Capes, Riku Kiri and Žydrūnas Savickas share three titles each.

 As of 2010, the Europe's Strongest Man contest has become a part of the Giants Live season of annual grand prix events.
 The contest serves as a qualifying event for the World's Strongest Man contest, with the top 3 placings qualifying for that year's WSM contest.